hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that a category and subcategory with maximum name length appear correctly.
 1. Verify that categories and sub-categories have unique names.
 1. Verify that all created categories and subcategories are visible on the Categories page. /Not included in requirements/

+Notes:

+- How will the requirement for creating a category with subcategories be implemented?
+The user stories state that a user can create a category and add a subcategory to an existing category, but the category cannot exist without subcategories.
+These requirements seem to contradict each other.
+- It is not specified how and where the creation of categories and subcategories should take place.

 # T3.
 Adding expense records